2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 • Liquidity is concentrated in blue-chip RWA assets (such as U.S. Treasury bonds), marginalizing niche assets.

-• Cross-border legal uncertainties threaten the enforceability of ownership claims for tokenized assets, increasing investment risks.
+• Cross-border legal uncertainties threaten the enforceable ownership claims of tokenized assets, increasing investment risks.

 Path to Resolution: Collaboration Over Compromise

-To achieve the global development of RWA, all parties in the industry need to focus on promoting the following directions:
+To achieve the global development of RWA, industry stakeholders need to focus on promoting the following directions:

 1. Seamless Interoperability

-By leveraging Plume Network's RWA-specific L1 and RealtyX's DeFi integration, bridge the traditional finance and blockchain worlds, reducing asset flow resistance.
+By leveraging Plume Network's RWA-specific L1 and RealtyX's DeFi integration, bridge traditional finance with the blockchain world to reduce asset flow resistance.

 2. Embedded Compliance